Rex Tillerson's incredibly odd and confusing statement on North Korea

 How will North Korea and China interpret Tillerson's comments?
 As a provocation?
 A dismissal?
 Something else entirely?

 That uncertainty is the point.
 Tillerson is the leading edge of America foreign policy.
-As such, his most important job is to ensure that other countries know exactly where the U.S. stands when a major international event -- like the on in North Korea -- occurs.
+As such, his most important job is to ensure that other countries know exactly where the US stands when a major international event -- like the one in North Korea -- occurs.
 His statement Tuesday night suggests he simply doesn't grasp just how much words matter.